microsoft/OMS-docker/README.md

 This set up provides a containerized Container Solution Agent (OMS Agent for Linux).
 If you are interested in a full OMS Agent for linux with Container Solution, please go [here.](https://github.com/Microsoft/OMS-Agent-for-Linux)

-### To use OMS for all containers on a container host
+### To use OMS for all containers on a container host.

 - Start the OMS container:
 ```